-- I. During peak hours, it may be difficult to handle the crowd.
-VLEs may need to prioritize the tasks at hand. - a.
-Identify the peak & non-peak hours in different geographies (may be done through basic data analysis of past services delivered) - b.
-For task which may need citizen's involvement, relevant documents may be collected immediately, and the task may be taken up during non-peak hours. - c.
-Task may also be prioritized based on efforts made by citizen to reach centres (Distance covered by citizens) - II.
-Sometimes, VLEs need to handle difficult customers (such as drunker person) - a.
+c.
+Task may also be prioritized based on efforts made by citizen to reach centres (Distance covered by citizens) II.
+Sometimes, VLEs need to handle difficult customers (such as drunker person) a.
 There may be different way to handle the issue.
-While interacting with Ms Pinky Kushwaha, it was discovered that her direct approach to handle such customer is working effectively.
+While interacting with Ms Pink Kushwaha, it was discovered that her direct approach to handle such customer working effectively.
+While Shri Vijaya Bansal follows a softer approach which is halpful.
+A bland of both and direct approach may be divised and make VIII s also II.
+Sometimes, VLEs need to handle difficult customers (such as drunker person) a.
+There may be different way to handle the issue.
+While interacting with Ms Pink Kushwaha, it was discovered that her direct approach to handle such customer working effectively.
+While Shri Vijaya Bansal follows a softer approach which is s also a.
+There may be different way to handle the issue.
+While interacting with Ms Pink Kushwaha, it was discovered that her direct approach to handle such customer working effectively.
+While Shri Vijaya Bansal follows a softer approach which is s Iso Kushwaha, it was discovered that her direct approach to handle such customer working effectively.
+While Shri Vijaya Bansal follows a softer approach which is s Iso working effectively.
 While Shri Vijaya Bansal follows a softer approach which is also helpful.
-A blend of both soft and direct approach may be devised and make VLEs aware about the same. - b.
-Availability of infrastructure such as CCTV camera with recording facility is also working as a deterrence for any nuisance possible. - c.
-If ever, any operational disruption is created by such difficult customers, reputation of VLEs is helping them to get support from locality and manage the issue.
-So new VLEs need to build a rapport with customers in the initial days only

-4 Conflict Resolution:

-During interaction with VLEs, it was discovered that sometimes, VLEs faces false allegation from few customers, unsettling the motivation of VLEs too.
-It is critical to handle such flash points delicately and further may be backed by evidence from CCTV.

-5 Power of delegation & Team management

-At core, VLEs are entrepreneur and hire people on a need basis.
-The team size of VLEs varies as per the requirement and the members are directly interacting with the VLE (team leader).
-It is important for VLEs to understand the dynamics of team management, understanding of employee- employer relationship and power of delegation to successfully conduct projects.
+A blend of both soft and direct approach may be devised and make VLE aware about the same. b.
+Availability of infrastructure such as CCTV camera with recording facility is also working as a deterrence for any nuisance possible. c.
+If ever, any operational disruption is created by such difficult customers, reputa ion of VLEs is helping them to get support from locality and manage the issue.
+So n VLEs need to build a rapport with customers in the initial days only 4 Conflict Resolution: During interaction with VLEs, it was discovered that sometimes, VLEs faces false allegation from few customers, unsettling the motivation of VLEs too.
+It is critical to handle such flash points delicat and further may be backed by evidence from CCTV. - 5 Power of delegation & Team management At core, VLEs are entrepreneur and hire people on a need basis.
+The team size of VLEs varies as ber the requirement and the members are directly interacting with the VLE (team leader).
+It is important for VLEs to understand the dynamics of team management, understanding of employ eeemployer relationship and power of delegation to successfully conduct projects.
+6 VLE Community : VLEs may leverage the experience of each other through a designated platform/social media channel where they may be able to interact with each other.
+These channels to be moderated b - CSC.

-6 VLE Community:

-VLEs may leverage the experience of each other through a designated platform/social media channel where they may be able to interact with each other.
-These channels to be moderated by CSC.
 Such platform will enable VLEs to connect with others in same geographies.
-Furthermore, the feeling of being connected & getting support from a dedicated community will boost confidence of VLEs and help them address unseen challenges effectively.

-For service seekers, CSC and VLEs are the gateway to all government services.
+Furthermore, feeling of being connected & getting support from a dedicated community will boost confidence of VLEs and help them address unseen challenges effectively.
+7 For service seekers, CSC and VLEs are the gateway to all government services.
 Hence, VLEs need more practical exposer to the intervention.
-One way to make these interventions successful is through train the trainer model in which CSC may identify trainers per geographical unit which will train others.
-Such model will also help to deliver the content in vernacular medium through role plays - easy to under and fast to grasp
+One way to make these interventions successful is through train the trainer model in which CSC may identify trainers per geographical unit which train others.
+Such model will also help to deliver the content in vernacular medium through ro e plays - easy to under and fast to grasp

-Minutes of Meeting Personnel Division, MeitY Date: 27th July 2022 Time: 11:00 AM -01:00 PM
+Personnel Division, MeitY

+Date: 27th July 2022 Time: 11:00 AM -01:00 PM